aliaghafur/P146222-_Project2/README.md

 3. Cancellation:
    Does the room assigned to guests, number of days before actual arrival of guests, market segments and type of deposits give an impact to the booking cancellation?

+### Conclusion
+In conclusion, by analysing customer preference, Average Daily Rate (ADR) and relationship of various factors with cancellation, both hotels can gain some valuable insights to optimize operation, increase profitability and also help creat a positive business impact.

+By continuously monitoring these key areas and adapting strategies based on the insights gained, hotels can enhance the guest experience, optimize revenue, and achieve sustainable growth.
+Other than that, further analysis is required to help the business maintain and improve their revenue in the futures.